rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 +----+-------+
 ```

-#### rqlite CLI
+#### rqlite shell
-The CLI supports loading from a SQLite database file or SQL text file.
-The CLI will automatically detect the type of data being used for the restore operation.
+The [shell](/docs/cli/) supports loading from a SQLite database file or SQL text file.
+The shell will automatically detect the type of data being used for the restore operation.
 Below shows an example of loading from the former.
 ```
 ~ $ sqlite3 mydb.sqlite
 SQLite version 3.22.0 2018-01-22 18:45:57